mark-schultz-wu/mark-schultz-wu.github.io/TOPICS.md

   * Replace X_i w/ discrete r.v.'s - sum now has Z support.
 What distribution is it?

 7. The hash h_{a, b}(x) = (<a, x> + b) mod p where a, x in F_{p^k}, <a, x> takes their base-p decomp then inner product.
   This is strongly-universal (Mitzenmacher p 403).
-How similar is this to gadget-decomp stuff in lattices?
+How similar is this to gadget-decomp stuff in lattices (say where $x$ is the secret, and you assume that the secret $s = (x, 1)$ is primitive, as is standard).
+  - Gadget is important for ability to take *preimages* though.
+Is strongly-universal a desirable property?
+  - There is a fourier-analytic interpretation of gadget (encoding).
+Can one combine this with the uncertainty principle in an interesting way?

 8. MAJ-boosting (BPP) vs Existential-boosting (RP/coRP).